 The following tables set forth our summary consolidated financial data.
-The summary consolidated statement of operations data for the fiscal years ended January 31, 2018, January 31, 2019 and January 31, 2020 and the summary consolidated balance sheet data as of January 31, 2020 are each derived from our audited financial statements appearing elsewhere in this prospectus.
+The summary consolidated statement of operations data for the fiscal years ended January 31, 2018, 2019 and 2020 are each derived from our audited financial statements appearing elsewhere in this prospectus.
+The summary consolidated statement of operations data for the three months ended April 30, 2019 and 2020, and the summary consolidated balance sheet data as of April 30, 2020, are each derived from our unaudited financial statements appearing elsewhere in this prospectus.
+We have prepared the unaudited financial statements on the same basis as the audited financial statements and have included all adjustments, consisting only of normal recurring adjustments, that we consider necessary for a fair presentation of the financial information set forth in those statements.
 Our historical results are not necessarily indicative of the results to be expected in the future.
 You should read this summary consolidated financial and other data in conjunction with the sections titled "Selected Consolidated Financial and Other Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements, related notes and other financial information included elsewhere in this prospectus.